 B.Arch (RISD), MAUD (Harvard), AIA, AICP

-He has significant teaching experience, including as a lecturer at the Harvard Graduate School of Design from 1997 to 2008.
+Mr. Kostaras has significant teaching experience, including as Lecturer of Urban Planning and Design at the Harvard Graduate School of Design from 1997 to 2008.
 He lectures frequently at international conferences and universities worldwide, most recently at the 2016 International Conference on Urban Development: Accelerating Resilience and Inclusive Growth, Manila, Philippines at the invitation of USAID on the topic of financing urban resiliency and green infrastructure through land value capture.
-He is a registered architect in Massachusetts and a member of the American Institute of Architects and the American Institute of Certified Planners.
+He is a registered architect in Massachusetts and a former member of the American Institute of Architects and the American Institute of Certified Planners.
 From 1979-1981, Mr. Kostaras served as an architect in the U.S. Peace Corps in Morocco.

 Photo by KSK Photography